crpurcell/friendlyVRI/README.txt

 This application is built to help astronomers investigate the effect of combining different array configurations when observing an astronomical object using a radio interferometer.
-The graphical interface is written using the tkinter library for maximum portability.
+The graphical interface is written using the Python tkinter library for maximum portability.

 CONTACT:
 Questions or comments should be directed to 'cormac.purcell (at) mq.edu.au'.

 #-----------------------------------------------------------------------------#
 DEVELOPMENT TO-DO LIST:

-* ScatterPlot widget:
-  - Alternative vertical text for older Tkinter.
-  - Initial instructions on the array plot window.

 * DoubleSlider:
   - Bind jump to nearest click